Ahwahnee Hotel: Yosemite National Park Company

-In 1915, Stephen T. Mather convinced D.J.
-Desmond to convert an old army barracks into the Yosemite Lodge.
-Desmond also began a hotel at Glacier Point the following year, while buying out a number of businesses to improve DJ Desmond Park Company's position in upcoming park leasing contracts.
+In 1915, Stephen T. Mather convinced D. J. Desmond to convert an old army barracks into the Yosemite Lodge.
+Desmond also began a hotel at Glacier Point the following year, while buying out a number of businesses to improve D. J. Desmond Park Company's position in upcoming park leasing contracts.
 A congressional act permitted this efficient supervision of the park for the enjoyment of the public.
 However, prominent tourists were refusing to stay at the park due to the poor conditions of the facilities (socialite Lady Astor reportedly described the Sentinel Hotel as "primitive"), and in 1916 the newly formed National Park Service began a concerted effort to attract visitors to the parks and create better accommodations and services.
 Under the direction of Mather, whose greatest desire was to build a luxury hotel in Yosemite, an attempt was made to build accommodations near Yosemite Falls but it failed due to a lack of funds.

 Yosemite Park and Curry Company

 In 1925, the Park Service, unhappy with the declining concessions situation within the parks, decided to grant a monopoly to single entities to run the hotel and food services in each park.
-In response, the Curry Company and The Yosemite National Park Company (successor to DJ Desmond Park Company) were merged to create one larger concessions company, with Donald Tresidder from the Curry Company as the new head.
+In response, the Curry Company and The Yosemite National Park Company (successor to D. J. Desmond Park Company) were merged to create one larger concessions company, with Donald Tresidder from the Curry Company as the new head.
 As part of this reorganization, the newly formed Yosemite Park and Curry Company proposed a new luxury hotel.
 Given the Curry Company's enormous success in the park, it was hoped that their involvement would help realize Mather's hotel.
 While the National Park Service technically had complete control over the park's operations, the Yosemite Park and Curry Company began to have further influence.
 The monopoly obtained leasing privileges and accumulated both financial and political benefits.
 What began as a simple campsite run by two Indiana schoolteachers ended up as the sole concessionaire for the park, and Yosemite Park and Curry Company went on to build much of the park's service structures.